Resources: Treatment

 CMS Opioid Treatment Program Providers Dataset

-Offers a dataset with information on Medicare-enrolled Opioid Treatment Program (OTP) providers that is updated monthly.
+Offers a dataset with information on Medicare-enrolled Opioid Treatment Program (OTP) providers that is updated weekly.
 Contains the name, National Provider Identifier (NPI), address, phone number, and the effective enrollment date for each provider.
 Includes resources for understanding and using the data.

 Resource Type: Data